@audreywatters Ditto, I feel like Willa Wonka getting the golden ticket

 No, what I came away from the conversation with Audrey is that we (most broadly) are not helpless to change the way things are done, no matter how big and over powerful they seem.
 You can either just give in to the forces, let the lava flow, or try applying some knowledge, intuition, cooperation… and spraying it with water.
 And then turn the outcomes into opportunities.

 flickr photo by cogdogblog http://flickr.com/photos/cogdog/17715959251 shared under a Creative Commons (BY) license

-The post "Technology, Equity, and a Town That Fought off a Volcanic Disturbance" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/05/technology-equity-volcanic-disturbance/) on May 16, 2015.
+The post "Technology, Equity, and a Town That Fought off a Volcanic Disturbance" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/05/technology-equity-volcanic-disturbance/) on May 16, 2015.